 Residents are expected to participate in research projects beginning in their first year, with results of that work to be submitted for publication or presented in poster sessions during the course of their four years.
 Financial support is available to travel for research-related activities.
 Residents also participate in quality improvement projects and study systems of care throughout their training.

-The outpatient psychiatry clinic will be housed at UNC Health Sciences at MAHEC along with branch campuses of the UNC School of Medicine and Gillings School of Global Public Health.
-The program is located on the same campus with family medicine, obstetrics/gynecology, pharmacy, and dental residencies, which provides an optimal environment for cross-fertilization of ideas and collaboration.
+Our psychiatry residency program is located on the same campus with family medicine, obstetrics/gynecology, pharmacy, and dental residencies, which provides an optimal environment for cross-fertilization of ideas and collaboration.